Jeffrey Howard

 Other qualifications directly relevant to courses taught

-- Associate Professor, Department of Geology, Wayne State University, 1993-present
+• Associate Professor, Environmental Science and Geology, Wayne State University, 1993-present